hermangroup/docs/wallets/electrum/advanced.rst

 Begin by selecting the **Wallet** > **Private Keys** > **Sweep** menu item.
 The **Sweep private keys** dialog will appear, where you can paste your private key(s).
-An unused address controlled by your Dash Electrum wallet appears in the lower field, and can be changed by clicking the **Address** button.
+An unused address controlled by your Historia Electrum wallet appears in the lower field, and can be changed by clicking the **Address** button.
 Once you have pasted your private key, click the **Sweep** button.